Percy Savage: Career

-The Man
+Public image

 Percy Savage had a 'striking presence' with a lanky 1.9 m frame, a trademark Gauloise cigarette and black Fedora hat.
 He was described by Suzy Menkes as an 'exotic, outlandish creature'.
 He is said to have been the inspiration for the name of the Dior men's fragrance 'Eau Sauvage'.
 He rubbed shoulders with the likes of Maria Callas, Nikita Khrushchev, Ginger Rogers and Rudolf Nureyev.
 For a time he had an open reservation at Maxim's on the Rue Royale, near the Champs-Elysées, and was much in demand at 'fashionable events, both high society and bohemian'.
 It is said that on his travels to source fur for the House of Dior, he was presented with a pair of cheetahs by the Emperor of Ethiopia, Haile Selassie, which he took for walks in the Bois de Boulogne.

 Death

 In 2000, Savage was diagnosed with macular degeneration and in 2002 he was diagnosed with prostate cancer.
 In 2007, he moved to Primrose Hill.
-He died in Marie Curie Hospice, Hampstead, on 12 August 2008, conducting Elgar's Pomp and Circumstance March No 4 from his bed.
+He died in Marie Curie Hospice, Hampstead, on 12 August 2008, conducting Elgar's Pomp and Circumstance "March No. 4" from his bed.